microsoft/roosterjs/README.md

 - Travel among `InlineElements` and `BlockElements` with scope using ContentTraverser API.

-`roosterjs-api` provides APIs for scenario-based operations triggered by user interaction.
+`roosterjs-editor-api` provides APIs for scenario-based operations triggered by user interaction.

 ## Plugins